robincamille/spellingBeetle/README.md

 ## Project deliverables
-- JavaScript front end that:
+JavaScript front end that:
-	- randomly chooses a pangram word set (sort of done)
+- randomly chooses a pangram word set (sort of done - need to update word data files and set random choice)
-	- takes input
+- takes input (done)
 - evaluates answers (done)
 - scores user progress (done)

 ### Future features
 - Add feature to display definitions, so that you can see what bonkers-sounding words like 'hobbinoll' and 'waubeen' mean